abel12-pro/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-     - **Thank You Microverse team that help me with the template of this project.**

-     - **Thanks to everyone who will get time to check this code and suggest any issues**
+   -**Thank You Microverse team that help me with the template of this project** -**Thanks to everyone who will get time to check this code and suggest any issues**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>